edoardomazzella/CarND-Behavioral-Cloning-P4/README.md

 #### 2. Final Model Architecture

-As already reported above I choosed the nvidia model for this project.
+As already reported above I chose the nvidia model for this project.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)